Amy-L-Adams/kakariki/SNPCalling_AA.md

 ## Recalling on masked genome to avoid ascertainment bias

-I run populations again to obtain a VCF and check for low quality samples.
+I run populations again to obtain a VCF (variant call format) and check for low quality samples.

 ```
 populations -P output_refmap/ -M popmap.txt  --vcf --structure --plink --treemix -O output_refmap #no R because we want all possible variants to mask